 - JVM memory threshold

 - Elasticsearch cluster health status

 - Elasticsearch nodes changed

 All of these alerts are described in detail in Kibana alerts.
 Support for Kibana alerts began in version 7.9 and the alert types have gradually expanded.
 Check the documentation matching your Kibana version to find which alerts are available in that release.

 Elasticsearch nodes changedalert, if you have only one master node in your cluser, during the master node vacate no notification will be sent.
 Kibana needs to communicate with the master node in order to send a notification.
 One way to avoid this is by shipping your deployment metrics to a dedicated monitoring cluster, which you can configure when you enable logging and monitoring in Step 2.

 - In the Edit rule pane, set how often to check for the condition and how often to send notifications.

 In the Actions section, select Email as a connector type and select the email connector that you configured in Step 3 (or the preconfigured

-- Configure the email contents and click Save.
-Make sure that the email address you specify is the one that you whitelisted in Step 1.
+- Configure the email contents and select Save.
+Make sure that the email address you specify is the one that you allowed in Step 1.